seuros/meridian/README.md

 Some features:
 - Maintains feature and configuration parity with `Upstream v0.14.2` base.
+- Provides options to flag faulty RAM regions as unusable to extend useful life.
 - Provides protection against damage to vulnerable Mac nvRAM by UEFI Windows boot.
 - Provides mitigation against boot failures and related issues on T2/TPM chipped units.
 - Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.